Fifteen-year-old Sophia Lia has been awarded the title of Miss Teenage Central Alberta.

-Additionally, she says has also been recording herself reading French books for a partnership with École Steffie Woima School.
+Additionally, she also records herself reading French books for a partnership with École Steffie Woima School.

 “… They’ve been uploading them to Google Classroom so the parents and the students have access so they can read along and this is a great tool for the students who don’t have a French sibling or a French parent because it’s really important that they continue practicing their reading.”

-Lia has also been cooking for essential workers to help get them through overtime and long shifts, as well as hosted a social distanced food drive for the Sylvan Lake Food Bank and donated toiletries to the Central Alberta Pregnancy Care Centre.
+Lia has also been cooking for essential workers to help get them through overtime and long shifts, and hosted a social distanced food drive for the Sylvan Lake Food Bank and donated toiletries to the Central Alberta Pregnancy Care Centre.

-Lastly, she has been fundraising for Children’s Wish Foundation of Canada through a bracelet campaign she as been running with Pura Vida Bracelets.
+Lastly, she has been fundraising for Children’s Wish Foundation of Canada through a bracelet campaign she has been running with Pura Vida Bracelets.

 The partnership not only raises money for charity, but also helps Lia fundraise for her upcoming pageant.

 Winning the title of Miss Teenage Central Alberta brings the opportunity to compete at Miss Teenage Canada at the end of August in Toronto, Ont.

 “Now that I’ve been through the first one I have a more clear idea of what the process is like,” explained Lia, “the most important thing is to be working on your platform and it’s important that you show that this is something so important to you and you’re not just doing it for the title.”

 “That’s really what I’m going to be doing I’ve just been preparing as much as I can by really showing that this platform is super important to me and winning a title like [Miss Teenage Canada], for me, would be just another opportunity to have more influence on young teens and kids to help them with their mental health.”